whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 ## Plotting Data

-Visualising data is a vital part of statistical analysis, and R’s plotting capabilities are a key reason for its popularity.
+Visualising data is a vital part of statistical analysis, and R's plotting capabilities are a key reason for its popularity.
 There is a related course R: Visualisation that you can take if interested to learn more.
 Here, we introduce ways to make a few simple plots.
-Let’s take a look at the average inflammation over time.
+Let's take a look at the average inflammation over time.
 Recall that we already calculated these values above and saved them in an object named **avg\_inf\_day**.
 Plotting the values is done with the function